Anna Secreti Memorial Essay

-Over the last year 2019/20 we have attended a number of functions and a decision by Michael Mansfield and the University was taken to implement an annual essay prize in her name commencing this year in 2020.
-Due to Coronavirus, the winning essay for this year will not now be announced until the Autumn.
+Over the last year 2019/20 we have attended a number of functions and a decision by Michael Mansfield and the University was taken to implement an annual essay prize in Anna’s name commencing in 2020.

-Michael feels that this is a gesture Anna would apprecite, and it has certainly met with the approval of Anna’s husband, Carlo.
-Anna always discussed about how difficult it was financially for those at University, so this award will be much welcomed by the winning student gets a little financial boost during these difficult times.
+Michael feels that this is a gesture Anna would appreciate, and it has certainly met with the approval of Anna’s husband, Carlo.
+Anna always discussed about how difficult it was financially for those at University, so it is hoped the winning student gets a little financial boost during these difficult times.

 The essay should include elements such as access to justice and civil rights, both of which Anna was passionate about and which are both under threat during these changed and challenging times.

 Students will be asked to demonstrate, in words:

 What do you think poses the biggest threat and

 What do you feel you can do about it ?

 Michael is sponsoring this annual memorial award which carries a £1000 prize for the student who submits the most innovative and structured essay around the stated themes.